Novartis unit hit with $110 million gender discrimination suit

-A $110 million lawsuit filed on Tuesday claims a U.S. division at Swiss drugmaker Novartis has routinely denied female employees equal pay and promotion opportunities, five years after the pharmaceutical giant was hit with a nine-figure jury verdict over similar claims.
+A new $110 million (74.6 million pounds) lawsuit filed on Tuesday claims a U.S. division at Swiss drugmaker Novartis NOVN.VX has routinely denied female employees equal pay and promotional opportunities, five years after the pharmaceutical giant was hit with a nine-figure jury verdict over similar claims.

 A U.S. jury in 2010 ordered Novartis to pay more than $250 million in a separate class action that alleged widespread gender discrimination.
 At the time, it was the largest award in an employment discrimination case in U.S. history.